Popliteal Vein Compression (PVC)

 Popliteal vein compression can be associated with an increased likelihood of developing a calf DVT (deep venous thrombosis), varicose veins (in approximately 10%) and there is also a condition where the skin on the inside of the lower calf becomes inflamed, tender and thickened (lipodermatosclerosis or LDS).

 Popliteal vein compression is seen mainly in people who are obese.
-It is generally easily diagnosed with a duplex scan (vascular ultrasound) done in a specialised vascular laboratory (such as South Coast Vascular Laboratory).
+It is generally easily diagnosed with a duplex scan (vascular ultrasound) done in a specialised vascular laboratory.

 Treatment of popliteal vein compression involves opening the space where the popliteal vein is located.
 This is a relatively small procedure done through a small cut in the back of the knee and can be done as a day procedure.